 For People with Impaired Immune Systems

-For children younger than two years old, the very old, those taking long-term steroid drugs, those suffering from HIV, and those who have a compromised immune system, mold exposure can cause life-threatening infections.
+For children younger than two years old, the elderly, those taking long-term steroid drugs, those suffering from HIV, and those who have a compromised immune system, mold exposure can cause life-threatening infections.
 Special attention should be taken to prevent and remove mold growth around these groups of people.

 The Black Mold Myth

-Black mold, or Stachybotrys Chartarum, is a greenish-black mold that typically grows on high cellulose and low nitrogen materials like fiberboard, paper, dust, and lint.
+Black mold (Stachybotrys Chartarum) is a greenish-black mold that typically grows on high cellulose and low nitrogen materials like fiberboard, paper, dust, and lint.
 Black mold needs constant moisture for growth.
-While black mold was originally reported to cause lung and neurological problems, the Centers for Disease Control and Prevention (CDC) now states there is no link between mold and other adverse health effects, such as acute idiopathic pulmonary hemorrhage among infants, and memory loss, or lethargy.
+While black mold was originally reported to cause lung and neurological problems, the CDC now states there is no link between mold and other adverse health effects, such as acute idiopathic pulmonary hemorrhage among infants, and memory loss, or lethargy.
 Black mold should be cleaned and the area repaired as it would for other types of molds.